Haelle/besieged_server/README.md

 Add 'arm' action to siege weapon

-Add admin:true/false to account with Pundit & authorize :admin a lot of actions should only be performed by admin !!!
+Add admin:true/false to account with Pundit & authorize :admin only YOU or admin can upate an account a lot of actions should only be performed by admin !!!
   ALL resources actions should only be done by admin
-    => trailblazer operation should handle all creations with contracts & cie Add concern to check_user_belongs_to_account?
+    => trailblazer operation should handle all creations with contracts & cie

+Add concern to check_user_belongs_to_account?
 Add back office to manager resources !!!
 Add seed task to init basic fight